 The Student Health Service (SHS), located in Laurel Hall on the south end of the main campus mall, provides out-patient and in-patient medical services for all undergraduate and graduate students.
-It is staffed by well-trained, fully licensed physicians, nurses and technical staff.
-All physicians are Board certified or Board eligible in the following specialties: family practice, pediatrics, gynecology and adolescent medicine.
+The SHS is staffed by well-trained, fully licensed professionals.
+The physician staff are board certified or board eligible in the following specialties: family practice, pediatrics, gynecology and adolescent medicine.